noamsauerutley/noamsauerutley/TEMPLATE.md

 </p>

 #### hi! 👋🏻
 Before I got access to computers, I spent most of my time reading the dictionary and sorting rocks.
-My interests haven't changed much since then.
+My interests haven't changed too much since.

 First forays into dev-ing the web came thx to the [Neopets HTML Guide](http://www.neopets.com/help/html1.phtml) and a compulsion to crack into places / exploit resources I wasn't supposed to.

-I got a degree in classics / philosophy + art, then spent several years teaching Latin, making coffee, and designing + building floral installations for money.
+Got a degree in classics / philosophy + art, then spent several years teaching Latin, making coffee, and designing + building floral installations for money.

 Now I solve interesting problems in an [Elixir](https://elixir-lang.org)-based stack at [Parallel Markets](https://parallelmarkets.com/).